Nik-Novak/Mind-Knight/README.md

 # How to get started
 * Download this folder and place it wherever you like
 * Extract the contents from the .zip
-* Run the WINDOWS.bat (or WINDOWS) file in the main/root directory.
-A console window should show up with a welcoming message if done correctly, and a window should open in your browser
+* Double click the WINDOWS.bat (or WINDOWS) file in the main/root directory.
+A console window should show up with a welcoming message if done correctly, and a window should open in your browser.
-* Now you have a choice, view the app on the same PC or on a different device.
-  * Same: open a browser and visit localhost:8080
-  * Different: Open a browser on any machine on your network and scan the QR code (has to be on the same wifi)
+* Scan the QR code to use it on your phone (has to be on the same wifi)
-* You may go to localhost:8080, or your local IP 192.168.*.* on as many browsers/devices as you want

 # Updating?
 Just download the latest version from above, then delete your old files and replace them!
-Or try updating on the main menu.
+Or try updating on the main menu (WIP).

 # Help with the interface